mdn/content/files/en-us/web/api/popover_api/index.md

 - {{domxref("HTMLElement.popover")}}
   - : Gets and sets an element's popover state via JavaScript (`"auto"` or `"manual"`), and can be used for feature detection.
 Reflects the value of the [`popover`](/en-US/docs/Web/HTML/Global_attributes/popover) global HTML attribute.
 - {{domxref("HTMLButtonElement.popoverTargetElement")}} and {{domxref("HTMLInputElement.popoverTargetElement")}}
   - : Gets and sets the popover element being controlled by the control button.
-The JavaScript equivalent of the [`popovertarget`](/en-US/docs/Web/HTML/Global_attributes/popovertarget) global HTML attribute.
+The JavaScript equivalent of the [`popovertarget`](/en-US/docs/Web/HTML/Element/button#popovertarget) HTML attribute.
 - {{domxref("HTMLButtonElement.popoverTargetAction")}} and {{domxref("HTMLInputElement.popoverTargetAction")}}
   - : Gets and sets the action to be performed (`"hide"`, `"show"`, or `"toggle"`) on the popover element being controlled by the control button.
-Reflects the value of the [`popovertargetaction`](/en-US/docs/Web/HTML/Global_attributes/popovertargetaction) global HTML attribute.
+Reflects the value of the [`popovertargetaction`](/en-US/docs/Web/HTML/Element/button#popovertargetaction) HTML attribute.

 ### Instance methods